Forwards Rugby Boots

 The humble rugby forward is a unique beast.
 Rugby is said to be a sport for any shape and size.
 Nowhere is this more prevalent than in the forward pack.
-The Front Row consisting of hookers and props can be ginormous men or women with wide feet to match, think up to 130kg plus.
+The Front Row consists of hookers and props can be ginormous men or women with wide feet to match, think up to 130kg plus.
 The Second Rows are some of the tallest people around, often 6"6' and upwards!
-With hight like that second rows usually have long, wide feet as well.
+With a height like that second rows usually have long, wide feet as well.
 Then there are the back rows, massive athletic athletes.
 The likes of Billy Vunipola, 6"2" and 130kg.
 Doing all sorts of grunt work on the pitch but having to combine their sheer size with speed and agility.
 With this level of diversity in the pack, a forwards boot has to be able to cope with many demands.
 It's a balancing act of support, stability and maximal grip all whilst trying to remain light in weight.

-In the back row, players will often opt for 6 studs on each boot in a 4 x 2 configuration.
+In the back row, players will often opt for 6 rugby studs on each boot in a 4 x 2 configuration.
 This saves on weight but offers less traction.
 This is because back-rows need to trade off some of the traction for decreased weight.
 This, in turn, will help them cover ground more quickly around the rugby pitch.

 It is worth noting that studs can be changed in and out on most models of forwards rugby boots.
 This is so that the amount of grip required can be increased in particularly wet and soft conditions.
 For instance, we stock aluminium rugby studs up to 21mm long, these are ideal for muddy pitches in the depth of winter.
 However will be quite painful on the feet in summer on harder pitches, then a 15mm or 18mm long stud is preferred.
 These studs can also be purchased individually as studs can sometimes fall out from time to time.